sx-bet/sportx-js/README.md

 11. Subscribe to a game and get updates when any of the underlying markets (spread, money line, over under) change
 12. Subscribe to an address and get updates when that addresses' bookmaker orders change
 13. Get past trades (graded/settled and ungraded/unsettled)
+14. Approve SportX contracts for DAI trading

 We support betting in DAI or WETH.

-In any case, to get started, you can either initialize via your ethereum private key or initialize via an existing web3 instance. *Ensure that the backing provider for the web3 instance matches the network.*
+In any case, to get started, you can either initialize via your ethereum private key or initialize via an existing web3 instance.
+Examples below assuming you are using environment variables to store sensitive information.

 ### Initializing via ethereum private key

+For this you will need a URL of an Ethereum provider to connect to the network along with your Ethereum private key.
+You can get a dedicated URL at https://infura.io. *Ensure that the provider matches the specified environment. i.e., don't use a rinkeby provider for mainnet.*

 ```typescript
 import { Environments, newSportX } from "@sportx-bet/sportx-js";